ondalabs/OLGhostAlertView/README.md

 OLGhostAlertView
 ================

 Temporary and unobtrusive translucent alert view for iPhone and iPad.
-[It looks like this.](http://cl.ly/Iuao)
+Here's what it looks like: [iPad](http://cl.ly/Iuao) / [iPhone](http://cl.ly/IvD7)

 Details